firethunder94/katchblog/content/ethnology/theories.md

 Students from Malinowski developed functionalism further and said that these institutions are inevitable for the preservation and function of the social structure.
 Every institution is part of a bigger thing and therefore irreplaceable.
 One representative of the so called **structural functionalism** is Alfred R. Radcliffe-Brown.

 As both theories didn't take history into account, it was developed again in Manchester to **symbolic anthropology** laying the focus on the process.
-Victor Turner for example said that if we break the norms, we are in a state of liminality and to get back to the norm we have a special rite.
-For example, if I eat my sisters lunch (break), I have to apologise (rite) to get back normal living.
-So everything symbolic for something else.
+Victor Turner for example said that if we break the norms, we are in a state of liminality and to get back to the norm we have to perform a special rite.
+For example, if I eat my sisters lunch (break), I have to apologise (rite) to get back to normal living.
+So everything is symbolic for something else.

 ![(Structural) Functionalism](/img/theories/functionalism.png)